Speed Up Test Execution

 Run Tests in Local Browsers

-TestCafe request mocker intercepts your application’s requests to external resources, and responds with the data that you specify.
+The TestCafe request mocker can intercept your application’s requests to external resources, and respond to these requests with the data that you specify.
 A mocked request is resolved almost instantly, and eliminates possible delays caused by data processing and network latency.

 Optimize Your Page Model